How To Plan a Business Planning Retreat

 If you’re a work-from-home entrepreneur - especially a parent - the work day can be a rat’s nest of stuff to do, both personal and professional.
 You do your best to plan your week and stay focused, but life inevitably happens and we tend to react to immediate needs of others.

 Ideally, in the best of times, we carve out space for family-only days, self-improvement and education, and do our darndest to only check email a couple of times per day.
 But the edge of those spaces tends to get fuzzy and gray over time.

-Last year (2016), I was feeling a little (ok, a lot) directionless in my business.
-I knew I had to make big changes and I was losing control of my time and my plans.
-I was the worker bee - constantly trying to catch-up and underpaid.
+There are several years I’ve felt a little (ok, a lot) directionless in my business.
+I knew I had to make big changes to stop losing control of my time and my plans.
+I was tired of being the worker bee - constantly trying to catch-up and underpaid.

 I’m a natural introvert who recharges by being left alone, so the idea of being alone in a hotel room for one or two nights to just plan and dream was absolute heaven.
 No running errands, no checking email, no kid-taxi service, no talking or being talked at. *le sigh*

 I am in the middle of planning my retreat and as I’m creating my schedule and checklists, I want to share them with you so you can plan your own business retreat.

 Taking a couple of days to devote to the bigger dream and plan for my business is now a non-negotiable.